Sustainability

 To properly manage as confidential information all asset value such as management, commercial and technical information and personal information held by Fuji Electric, the Company has redeveloped and rolled out policies and regulations related to information security based on the National Institute of Standards and Technology (NIST) Cybersecurity Framework.

-Furthermore, we have also established management systems at Fuji Electric as well as Group companies in Japan and overseas, and we provide regular training to all of our employees, manage access to operating sites and offices, implement Internet device and computer security measures, and conduct annual inspections once a year regarding the status of efforts taken by each workplace.
+Furthermore, we have also established management systems at Fuji Electric as well as Group companies in Japan and overseas, and we provide regular training to all of our employees, manage access to operating sites and offices, implement Internet device and computer security measures, and conduct annual inspections regarding the status of efforts taken by each workplace.

-In addition, to respond to increasingly diversified and sophisticated cyber-security threats, we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC), our monitoring of signs and information related to new cyber attacks, and our informationsystem defense and attack monitoring functions.
+In addition, to respond to increasingly diversified and sophisticated cyber-security threats, we endeavor to strengthen our computer security incident response team and security operation center (CSIRT/SOC), our monitoring of signs and information related to new cyber attacks, and our information-system defense and attack monitoring functions.

 External Certification Related to Information Security